 For those new to senior market sales, Scopes of Appointment (SOAs) can be a foreign idea.
-But the basics of SOAs, and how they’ve changed since 2018, play a major role in the industry.
+But the basics of SOAs play a major role in the industry.

 What is a Scope of Appointment?
 It is a document that defines the range of products an agent can discuss with a client during an appointment.
 If you’re using Ritter’s Medicareful platform, electronic SOAs (eScopes) make the process even more convenient!
 It’s a good idea to check out the latest set rules, now known as the Medicare Advantage & Part D Communication Requirements, to ensure you always know how to remain compliant.

 Listen to this article:

-There’s more to know about SOAs than just the recent changes.
+There’s more to know about SOAs.
 Here are the answers to a few frequently asked questions.

 Q: Who does an agent get an SOA from?

 A: Before any one-on-one marketing in-person or over the phone, the agent must obtain an SOA in advance from the beneficiary.

-A: When setting up the appointment to meet the beneficiary, you should send the SOA form so they can fill it out and give it to you at your meeting later.
+A: When setting up an appointment to meet the beneficiary, you should send an eScope for completion prior to the appointment.
 In the event of a walk-in meeting, you must collect an SOA before beginning any presentation.

 Q: What documentation do you need?